What is the Statute of Limitations?

 - That they know the identity of the party at fault for the accident

-In many cases, date of knowledge will be the day of the accident.
+In many cases, the date of knowledge will be the day of the accident.
 For example, in cases where a person is involved in a car accident and breaks their leg.
 On the day of the accident they know that they have been injured, they are aware that the injury is significant and that the injury was caused by the negligence of the driver.

-This is not the case for all personal injury claims *.
+This is not the case for all personal injury claims*.
 In some cases, an injury/illness may not manifest itself for some time after the incident occurred.
 In these cases, the date of knowledge is considered to be the date when they found out they were injured.

-Why Is There a Time Limit Imposed?
+Why is There a Time Limit Imposed?

 A word of caution, however.
-If there is a delay for whatever reason in bringing such an action for personal injuries *, a court may decide that the claim should be dismissed, if the delay is considered unreasonable.
+If there is a delay for whatever reason in bringing such an action for personal injuries*, a court may decide that the claim should be dismissed, if the delay is considered unreasonable.

-Children and time limits
+Children and Time Limits

-For accidents involving children (child under the age of 18) is injured in an accident * their circumstances are treated a little differently than an accident involving an adult *.
-A minor cannot bring a personal injury claim * forward themselves.
+For accidents involving children (child under the age of 18) is injured in an accident* their circumstances are treated a little differently than an accident involving an adult*.
+A minor cannot bring a personal injury claim* forward themselves.
 Therefore if no claim is made in the 2 years following the accident, the two-year time limit to make a claim starts from the date of the child’s 18th birthday.

 A minor does, however, have an opportunity to bring an injury claim forward before their 18th birthday if a parent or guardian does so on their behalf.
 This is referred to as acting as the minor’s ‘next friend’.
 In some cases, it is advisable to pursue the claim before the child’s 18th birthday.
 The sooner a claim is made the easier it is to source reliable evidence to strengthen your child’s case.
 It is advisable to contact a solicitor immediately following an accident to discuss the next steps in making a claim.